 Pokemon Card Rating:

 I would give this card a 3 out of 5 rating.
 In my opinion this is an average Stage 1 Pokemon card from the Phantom Forces set.
 There is nothing that really stands out to me with this card, everything is average, thus making me give it an average rating.
 Venomoth's first move, Dizzying Wind, doesn't do much for me, but I would make sure to have three energy cards on Venomoth at all times.
 So together with Venonat from this set, I would give the two cards a 3 out of 5 rating, both cards received 3 ratings individually and combined.

 Tomorrow's Pokemon Card:

-So thanks for reading today's Pokemon card review of Tyrantrum from the Furious Fists set, stay tuned for tomorrow's card review of Hawlucha, which is from this same set.
+So thanks for reading today's Pokemon card review of Venomoth from the Phantom Forces set, stay tuned for tomorrow's card review of Yanma, which is from this same set.
 Make sure to check below for the Free Pokemon TCG Online Codes!